UWMRO/ScienceCamera/README.md

 After installing the ZIP file (the image) and belenaEtcher, insert the SD card into your computer and open belenaEtcher.
 Select the image in your downloads folder and the drive where your SD card is.
 Then hit “Flash” and watch the magic happen.

-##Setting up the Pi
+## Setting up the Pi

 Once the image has been installed onto your SD card, insert it into the Raspberry Pi.
 You will now need to locate a power supply, monitor, keyboard, and mouse (usually in the TEG or UW Surplus).
 Wake up the Pi and create a password.

 Create a copy of the repository here in the home directory of the Pi.
 You won’t be able to run any of the Server software yet, since there are plenty of Python packages that need to be installed:

--twisted
+- twisted
--Phidgets
+- Phidgets

 Just use ‘pip install ___’ from the command line.